FAQs

 Does RV place more emphasis on the Chinese Language than on English Language? |

-As a SAP school, we strongly believe in the importance of both languages, given the global landscape that demands proficiency in both languages and bicultural sensitivity in order for us to engage with the rest of the world.
+As an SAP school, we strongly believe in the importance of both languages, given the global landscape that demands proficiency in both languages and bicultural sensitivity in order for us to engage with the rest of the world.
 By placing equal emphasis on both languages, our students will have a competitive edge when they graduate as they can be the bridge between the East and the West. |

-Is there any promotion criteria from Sec 1 to J2? |
+Is there any promotion criteria from Sec 1 to JC 2? |

 Just like any other school, there is a set of promotion criteria that students need to meet in order to be promoted to the next level. |